geotagx/geotagx-project-template/README.md

 In addition to the `name`, `short_name` and `description` fields required by PyBossa, you will need to specify the following fields:
 - `why`: a reminder to volunteers about the importance of their contribution to the project.
-- `questions`: a set of one or more questions asked to volunteers.
+- `questionnaire`: a set of one or more questions asked to volunteers.

 #### The tutorial configuration (tutorial.json/tutorial.yaml)